AshiqNoor-S/AI-ML/Digit recognition/README.md

 pip install streamlit

 Run the Streamlit app: <br>
-Step 1 ) execute the command "streamlit run app.py"
+Step 1 ) execute the command "streamlit run app.py" <br>
 Step 2 ) Upload an image to the app and interact with the model's predictions.

 ## Contributing